storm-software/storm-ops/README.md

 - Community support and contributions via GitHub Discussions and Discord

 <div align="center">
-<b>Be sure to ⭐ this repository on GitHub so you can keep up to date on any daily progress!</b>
+<a href="https://github.com/storm-software/storm-ops">Be sure to ⭐ this repository on GitHub so you can keep up to date on any daily progress!</a>
 </div>

 <div align="right">[ <a href="#table-of-contents">Back to top ▲</a> ]</div>